Have you ever woken abruptly with a jerk or falling sensation? There’s a name for that: hypnic jerks.

 Hypnic jerks can be unpleasant and even a bit alarming.
 If you’re ever concerned about the severity or frequency of hypnic jerks, don’t hesitate to discuss it with your doctor.

-But the good news is that they’re usually a harmless, normal part of falling asleep.
-Only in rare cases do hypnic jerks lead to bigger issues such as injury or insomnia.
+The good news is they’re usually a harmless, normal part of falling asleep.
+[1] Only in rare cases do hypnic jerks lead to bigger issues such as injury or insomnia.
+[1, 10]

-We talked to a sleep physician to find out everything you need to know about hypnic jerks, including what causes them and how to prevent them.
+We talked to sleep experts to find out everything you need to know about hypnic jerks, including what causes them and how to prevent them.

 What is a hypnic jerk?